lv042/Thread-Scheduler/README.md

 ### Limitations
-The TaskScheduler has the following limitations:
+The ThreadScheduler has the following limitations:

-It is not possible to retrieve the results of the tasks that are run.
+It is not possible to retrieve the results of the Threads that are run.
-The tasks are run concurrently, but the order in which they are run is not guaranteed.
+The Threads are run concurrently, but the order in which they are run is not guaranteed.

 ### License
 This project is licensed under the MIT License.